 MAPSS has long enjoyed a close and collaborative relationship with the Department of Anthropology.
 Approximately 40 MAPSS students concentrate in Anthropology each year.
-Preceptors Jonah Rubin, Francis Mckay, and Elina Hartikainen provide advice on course selections, faculty advisors, and thesis projects.
-Dr. Hartikainen is also an Earl S. Johnson Instructor in MAPSS, with expertise in social and linguistic anthropology.
-She offers courses in Ethnographic Methods, Religion and Politics, and Social Movements and the State in Latin America.
+Preceptors provide advice on course selections, faculty advisors, and thesis projects.
+Dr. Francis Mckay is our Earl S. Johnson Instructor in Anthropology in MAPSS.
+His research is largely interdisciplinary, situated at the intersection of medical and moral anthropology; science and technology studies; ancient, modern and continental philosophy; and contemplative studies.
+He offers courses in Ethnographic Methods, Ethics & Morality, and Empathic Methods in Cultural Psychiatry.
 Morrie Fred, a Senior Lecturer in MAPSS, holds a PhD in Anthropology and a JD in Law.
 He teaches courses in Ethnographic Methods, the Anthropology of Museums, the Anthropology of Disability, and the Anthropology of Law.
-Recent MAPSS graduates who have gone on for the Anthropology PhD include Narges Bajoghli at NYU, Jennifer Zelnick at UC-Irvine, Steven Schwartz at UChicago, and Kerem Ussakli at Stanford.
+Recent MAPSS graduates have gone on for the Anthropology PhD at NYU, UC-Irvine, UChicago, and Stanford, to name a few.

 37201.
 Language in Culture-1.
 (Michael Silverstein).
 This is a two-quarter sequence to introduce some of the central theoretical issues involved in the semiotic, cognitive and sociopolitical study of language in its contexts of communicative “use.”
 By developing and using semiotic concepts, the first quarter concentrates on two major problems that organize a vast literature and diverse theoretical approaches.
 The first problem is to understand interpersonal communication is carried on in-and-by the medium of language.
 Such communication manifests itself both in an orderly, or at least ‘(non-in)coherent’ unfolding of information and in the structured and culturally consequential social action that is accomplished in-and-by that unfolding.
 The second problem is to understand how language is a medium of and factor in so-called ‘conceptual’ representations or mental “knowledge.”
 There are various sources of such knowledge ‘coded’ in the forms of language, and this diversity reveals the modes of semiosis of which language is composed at its various planes.
 We concentrate in particular on the semiotic characterization of dialectially emergent “cultural knowledge” or “cultural conceptualization,” the nature of which is a current research frontier between social and cognitive sciences, between modernist and post-modernist humanities.